Relationship Anxiety in Urban Lifestyles

 Because physical togetherness does not automatically create emotional responsiveness, trust, or felt connection.

-Yes—boundary stress, privacy loss, and divided loyalties can intensify uncertainty and conflict.
+Yes.
+Boundary stress, privacy loss, and divided loyalties can intensify uncertainty, conflict, and emotional insecurity.

 Consistency usually helps more in the long run because it creates emotional evidence, not just temporary soothing.